1011X/rever/SYNTAX.md

 Compound statements
 -------------------

 You may have heard of "variables".
-In Rever, a variable is declared by giving it a name and initial value, then a scope for which it's live, and then a value to deinitialize it.
-Because of this structure, variables must be dropped in reverse order to how they were declared.
+In Rever, a variable is declared by giving it a name and initial value, then a scope for which it will be live, and then a value to deinitialize it.
+Because of this structure, variables must be dropped syntactically in reverse order to how they were declared.
 This enforces what in type theory is called an [ordered type system](https://en.wikipedia.org/wiki/Substructural_type_system#Ordered_type_system).

 ```
-~ what someone would write
+# what someone would write
 var i := 1
 var j := f i + 1
 i += 2